spiral/docs/docs/en/cookbook/simple-chat.md

 Ok, now we can use our service as a prototype using `Spiral\Prototype\Traits\PrototypeTrait` with the property name `errors`.

-> **Note**
-> Session is not the best place to store errors for sharing between requests.
-But for our example, it's enough.

 Let's create a new middleware that will handle the exception: